 Manaslu Circuit Trek is a moderate trek in the base of Manaslu.
 The trek starts from Soti Khola and stretches to the highest mountain pass Larkya La at 5,315 meters.
 It makes a journey to the mountain ridge, passing through tropical forests and climbing rock hills.

-You’ll have to travel to remote areas where there are limited or no luxury services.
+You’ll have to travel to remote areas with limited or no luxury services.
 Moreover, the weather is dire in higher elevations, so you can often expect a sudden weather change on the trek.
-Tropical winds and storms are fairly frequent at the circuit, therefore you’ll have to take preventive measures while climbing higher elevations.
+Tropical winds and storms are fairly frequent at the circuit, therefore, you’ll have to take preventive measures while climbing higher elevations.

 Altitude sickness is another common challenge that many trekkers struggle with.
 Those who have never been to higher altitudes and are new to the atmosphere find it difficult at the hilltop due to lower oxygen levels.
 Headache, dizziness, and loss of appetite are the common symptoms of altitude sickness.